intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 This exception must be thrown in the following circumstances:

-* A device function in the kernel's static call tree uses a feature that the device does not support.
+* For a kernel that is not decorated with `[[sycl::requires()]]`: the exception must be thrown if a device function in the kernel's static call tree uses a feature that the device does not support.
 However, this only applies to features that are exposed via a C++ type or function.
 Examples of this include `sycl::half` or instantiating `sycl::atomic_ref` for a 64-bit type.
-In cases where the feature is more "notional", such as requiring a particular type of forward progress guarantee, no exception is required.
+  If the kernel relies on optional features that are more "notional" such as sub-group independent forward progress (`info::device::sub_group_independent_forward_progress`), no exception is required.

-* The kernel or a device function in the kernel's static call tree is decorated with `[[sycl::requires()]]`, and the device does not have the required aspects.
-An exception must be thrown in this case even if the kernel does not actually use a feature corresponding to the aspect.
+* For a kernel that is decorated with `[[sycl::requires()]]`: the exception must be thrown if the device does not have the aspects listed in that attribute.
+Note that the exception must be thrown even if the kernel does not actually use a feature corresponding to the aspect, and it must be thrown even if the aspect does not correspond to any optional feature.

+* For a kernel that is decorated with `[[sycl::requires()]]`: the exception must be thrown if a function in the kernel's static call tree uses a feature that the device does not support even if the `[[sycl::requires()]]` attribute is missing the corresponding aspect.
+This case can only occur if the kernel calls a `SYCL_EXTERNAL` function in another translation unit and the function uses an optional feature that is not listed in the `[[sycl::requires()]]` attribute attached to the `SYCL_EXTERNAL` function declaration.
+(In any other case, the front-end compiler would diagnose an error.)
+Although the SYCL 2020 spec says that such applications are non-conformant, it is easy for DPC++ to throw an exception in such a case.

 * The kernel is decorated with the `[[sycl::reqd_work_group_size(W)]]` or `[[sycl::reqd_sub_group_size(S)]]` attribute, and the device does not support